Photo Collections

 View from the garage.

 Side of the house from the "farmyard" area.
 The farmyard was surrounded by buildings and protected by the windbreak.
+It was a huge area and played many rolls over the years for both kids and adults.

-Side of the house.
+Side view of the house.

 Looking from the barn.